AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 c_1, c_2, ..., c_n are the coefficients.
 x_1, x_2, ..., x_n are the original features.

-These coefficients can be manually specified or automatically optimized using gradient descent.
+These coefficients can be manually specified or *automatically* (with a low attribute count around <=30 depending on hardware) optimized using gradient descent.

 ### Why Use Linear Combination Features?

 Linear Combination Features are used to:

-- **Enhance Class Separability**: Combining features can create new dimensions where different classes are more distinguishable.
+- **Enhance Class Separability**
-- **Reduce Dimensionality**: A well-crafted linear combination can summarize the essential information of multiple features into a single feature.
-- **Improve Model Representation**: Creating new features based on the relationships between existing features can make the data more suitable for classification.

-This feature is inspired by the successful dynamic coordinate mappings of General Line Coordinats developed at Central Washington University.
+- **Reduce Dimensionality**
+- **Improve Model Representation**

 ### Automatic Coefficient Optimization with Gradient Descent

-JTabViz includes a gradient descent algorithm that automatically finds the optimal coefficients for your linear combination feature.
-The optimization process aims to:
+JTabViz includes a gradient descent algorithm that optimizes coefficients to maximize between-class variance and minimize within-class variance, ensuring effective class separation.

-- **Maximize Between-Class Variance**: Increase the distance between the centers of different classes.
-- **Minimize Within-Class Variance**: Reduce the spread of data points within the same class.

-This approach ensures that the resulting linear combination feature is effective in separating different classes.

 ### Wrapping Linear Combinations with Trigonometric Functions

-JTabViz allows you to apply trigonometric functions like `sin`, `cos`, or `tan`, as well as their inverses, `arcsin`, `arccos`, or `arctan`, to the linear combination feature.
-These transformations can reveal non-linear relationships and rotational patterns in the data, which may not be visible in the original features.
+Apply trigonometric functions (sin, cos, tan, and their inverses) to linear combination features to reveal non-linear relationships and rotational patterns.

-For example:

-- **Sin**: Emphasizes periodic or cyclic relationships between features.
-- **Cos**: Highlights rotational patterns and relationships.
-- **Tan**: Focuses on the slope or rate of change between features.
-- **Arcsin**: Shows the angle whose sine is the linear combination value, often highlighting small differences.
-- **Arccos**: Represents the angle whose cosine is the linear combination value, useful for rotational relationships.
-- **Arctan**: Provides the angle whose tangent is the linear combination value, emphasizing the slope or direction.

 ### Practical Example

-Suppose you have a dataset with features `x1`, `x2`, and `x3`, and you want to create a new feature that helps distinguish between classes.
-Using JTabViz, you might create a linear combination feature like:
+Suppose you have a dataset with features `x1`, `x2`, and `x3`:

 New Feature = 0.5(x1) + 0.3(x2) - 0.2(x3)

-If this linear combination is wrapped with the `cos` function, the new feature becomes:
+Wrapped with cos function:

 Transformed Feature = cos(0.5(x1) + 0.3(x2) - 0.2(x3))

-This transformed feature could provide better insight into the relationships between the features and improve the classification of data.

-### Summary

-The **Linear Combination Feature Engineering** tool in JTabViz allows you to combine existing features and optimize their relationships to create new features.
-This approach can help in finding derivations of the data which present classifiable patterns.
+This transformation can provide deeper insights and improve classification.

 ## Getting Started

-There are multiple ways to run JTabViz:
+There are multiple ways to run JTabViz, we suggest skipping to method 3 and utilizing the multiplatform scripts (does require a Java compiler).

 1. **Using the Pre-Compiled JAR File:**
    - Download the `JTabViz.jar` file and the `libs` folder.